fabioalves98/IntelChair/docs/docs/developer/wheelchair.md

 roslaunch intelchair wheelchair.launch
 ```

 This launch runs the basic nodes necessary to run the basic system functionality.
-In this case, rosbridge creating a connection point for an outside node to connect (the smartphone application in our case), all the basic sensor drivers and publihers such as the laser rangefinder node which publishes a ```/scan``` topic as well as the base wheelchair controller that exchanges information directly with the wheelchair's gateway microcontroller and some static transforms necessary for the later used navigation stack.
+In this case, rosbridge creating a connection point for an outside node to connect (the smartphone application in our case), all the basic sensor drivers and publishers such as the laser rangefinder node which publishes a ```/scan``` topic as well as the base wheelchair controller that exchanges information directly with the wheelchair's gateway microcontroller and some static transforms necessary for the later used navigation stack.

 It's also worth mentioning that a range finder to odometry node is launched to generate the wheelchair's ```/odometry``` topic and a laser filter is applied to the laser, limiting the laser's field of view and publishing the new filtered laser information to the ```/scan_filtered``` topic.